Skip to content

 - Interaction Style: Output your answer directly without showing intermediate thinking processes.

-1. Personal rules file has a maximum limit of 5000 characters, excess content will be automatically truncated.
+1. Personal rules are limited to 5000 characters maximum; excess content will be automatically truncated.

-2. Only 1 personal rules file is supported, with filename user_rules.mdr, located in the .codeflicker folder under the local user root directory.
+2. Only one personal rules file is supported, named user_rules.mdr, located in the .codeflicker folder under your local user root directory.

-3. When describing, please use natural language description; parsing of images, links, etc. is not supported.
+3. Please use natural language descriptions; images, links, and other media formats are not supported.

 Description

-Project rules are rules specific to workspace projects.
-After creating project rules, the corresponding rule files will be stored in the .codeflicker/rules directory under the workspace root directory, with .mdr as the file extension.
+Project Rules are specific to your workspace projects.
+When you create project rules, the corresponding files are stored in the .codeflicker/rules directory under your workspace root, with the .mdr extension.

-• Manual Reference: Rules that only take effect when manually added in #Knowledge-Rules, in which case "alwaysApply: false" should be configured in the rule file.
+• Manual Reference: Rules that only take effect when explicitly added in #Knowledge-Rules.
+Set alwaysApply: false in the rule file for this behavior.

 Reference Rules

-• Auto Attach: Rules that automatically take effect in every conversation during sessions, in which case "alwaysApply: true" should be configured in the rule file.
+• Auto Attach: Rules that automatically apply to every conversation during your sessions.
+Set alwaysApply: true in the rule file for this behavior.

 Example Configuration